bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/50_module_three/3005_bridgecrew_drift_detections.md

 ![Drift alert in Bridgecrew](images/bc_drift_alert.png "Drift alert in Bridgecrew")

 You found drift!
-From here you can either run `terraform apply` to bring your cloud instances back inline with the state saved in Terraform Cloud or make the changes to your Terraform templates to match the changes made in production and update the state in Terraform Cloud.
+From here, you can either run `terraform apply` to bring your cloud instances back in line with the state saved in Terraform Cloud or make the changes to your Terraform templates to match the changes made in production and update the state in Terraform Cloud.